telerik/winforms-docs/gridview/cells/formating-examples/child-tabs.md

 >note In order for a GridDetailViewCellElement to display a page view instead of a single table element, either the template of the row holding it has to have more than one child template, or its __ShowChildViewCaptions__ should be *true* .
 Once there is a page view, the tabs in it will be visible at all times, except when some of the templates has no rows and __AllowAddNewRow__ for it is *false* – if it does not have any rows and the user cannot add row, it is considered that there is no need from it.

->caption Figure 6: Using formatting event to hide empty tabs.
+>caption Figure 1: Using formatting event to hide empty tabs.

 ![gridview-cells-formatting-cells 001](images/gridview-cells-formatting-cells001.png)

+#### Accessing the child tabs in the ViewCellFormatting event.

 {{source=..\SamplesCS\GridView\Cells\HideChildTabs.cs region=HideTabs}}
 {{source=..\SamplesVB\GridView\Cells\HideChildTabs.vb region=HideTabs}}